jundalisay/superb/content/en/research/jagor/ph/chapter-02.md

 captured and burnt in 1586 off the Californian coast : “Our people suiled so carelessly that they used their guns for ballast the pirate's venture was such a fortunate one that he returned to London with sails of Chinese damask and silken rigging."

-The cargo was sold in Acapulco at a profit of 100 per cent., and was paid for in silver, cochineal, quicksilver, &c.
-The total value of the return freight amounted perhaps to between two and three million dollars,* of which a quarter of a million, at least, fell to the king
+The cargo was sold in Acapulco at a 100% profit and was paid for in silver, cochineal, quicksilver, etc.

+The total value of the return freight was between 2-3 million dollars,* of which at least 0.25 million went to the king.

 The return of a galleon to Manila, laden with silver dollars and new arrivals, was a great holiday for the colony.
 A con

 gaming table, was soon spent by the crew; when matters returned to their usual lethargic state.
 It was no unfrequent event, however, for vessels to be lost.
 They were too often laden with a total disregard to seaworthiness, and wretchedly handled by officers who disobeyed their orders and set caution at defiance.

-It was favour not capacity that determined the patronage of these lucrative appointments.† Many galleons fell into the hands of English and Dutch cruisers.
-But these tremendous profits gradually decreased when the Compania (as it did later) obtained the right to import Indian cottons, one of the principal articles of trade, into New Spain by way of Vera Cruz, subject to a customs duty of 6 per cent.; and when English and American adventurers began to smuggle these and other goods into the
+It was favour, not capacity, that determined the patronage of these lucrative appointments.†

+Many galleons fell into the hands of English and Dutch cruisers.
+But these tremendous profits gradually decreased when the Compania obtained the right to import Indian cotton into New Spain by way of Vera Cruz, subject to a 6% customs duty  and when English and American adventurers began to smuggle these and other goods into the country.*

 • De Guignes.